 2. Undersized Car Battery

 The more amp hours it has, the longer it can maintain a current before it is discharged and becomes too weak.
 Example, a 60Ah battery can run 1 amp for 60 hours, or 10 amps for six hours.
 That is what Ah means.

-25% less than the required capacity and so, would it be cheaper?
+25% less than the required capacity and so, wouldn't it be cheaper?
 Why yes, of course!
 That's where we will see this because Ah capacity is directly related to how big a battery is:

 The unfortunate customer above is owner of a Jaguar, which should be using a 100Ah battery.
 Note the empty space which is lacking battery!

 And do you know what?
 This below is the reading from the above battery that was only about 9 months old.
 Yes, it is still good, but it had to go, because it was under-powered for the Jaguar that needs a bigger battery.

 And this is what the battery looks like, it fills up the space that it is supposed to occupy in the trunk of the Jaguar.
 Picture is at a different angle but you get the idea.

 3. Resell a Used Car Battery As New

-Fastfix does resell used batteries we recondition and test, but we always tell our customers this is only recommended for short terms solution for those whose cars are going to reach the end of COE soon.
+Fastfix does resell used batteries we recondition and test, but we always tell our customers this is only recommended as a short term solution for those whose cars are going to reach the end of COE soon.

-But here is a good one, you can see more on our Facebook page - an unscrupulous competitor pretending to be the original Fastfix Car Battery Replacement sells an old battery to the girlfriend of this guy who approached us to claim on our 1 year warranty on all new batteries we sell.
+But here is a good one, you can see more on our Facebook page - an unscrupulous competitor pretending to be the original Fastfix Car Battery Replacement sells an old battery to the wife of this guy, Kel, who approached us to claim on our 1 year warranty on all new batteries we sell.

 If you want honest service, and not be afraid your car suffers from poor quality battery or of getting cheated paying cheaper but not getting what you thought you are getting, then call Fastfix at 8114 5500 for your next car battery replacement.
-There is only one Fastfix, the one you can trust.